 Company blogs are everywhere.
 Every business is now writing blog content for the web.
 It’s just as simple as throwing words on a screen – right?
 Maybe.

-In 2016, time is precious.
-Microsoft recently revealed that people online have an 8 second attention span.
+In the digital age, time is precious.
+Studies by Microsoft have shown users’ attention spans have reduced from 12 seconds to 8 seconds.
 A good chunk of readers may never even get this far!
-That means blogs have to be of an ever-higher quality.
-But get it right, and you’ll bring visitors to your site, increase your leads, and build up a genuinely engaged following for years to come.
+That means blogs have to be more interesting and more gripping from the outset.
+Get it right, and you’ll bring visitors to your site, increase your leads, and build up a genuinely engaged following for years to come.